 This cheesecake bread feels totally decadent but with ingredients like almond meal flour, oat flour and almond milk, you can feel good about chowing down on this.
-Love that this bone broth protein powder recipe is gluten-free, too!
+Love that this high protein, bone broth recipe is gluten-free, too!

 Photo: Protein Treats

-Who knew that doughnuts would go so well with bone broth protein?!
+Who knew that doughnuts would go so well with bone broth?!
 I love the addition of honey and coconut oil in this version and all of the different flavor combos — who wouldn’t love apple spice or chocolate coconut?

 Photo: The Clean Eating Couple

 Not only are these muffins double chocolate, but they’re gluten-free, made only with natural ingredients and just 86 calories each.
 These would make great mid-afternoon snacks or a light dessert.

 Because you can never have too much pumpkin, right?
 These are spiced with the pumpkin flavor trifecta of cinnamon, ginger and cloves, and made light and fluffy thanks to the Greek yogurt (even more protein!) and applesauce.
 Pack these for the kiddos or enjoy yourself.

 Photo: Ambitious Kitchen

 Soaked cashews are the secret to these vegan-friendly cheesecakes.
 Pitted dates, cocoa powder and dark chocolate make up the chocolate base for extra yum.
 Topped with crushed pistachios and orange zest, you won’t be able to resist having just one.